OfficeDev/TeamsAppCamp1/Labs/Labs-A/Lab-A03.md

 </tr>
 </table>

 ### Exercise 1: Authorize Microsoft Teams to log users into your application

 Microsoft Teams provides a Single Sign-On (SSO) capability so users are silently logged into your application using the same credentials they used to log into Microsoft Teams.
 This requires giving Microsoft Teams permission to issue Azure AD tokens on behalf of your application.
 In this exercise, you'll provide that permission.

 #### Step 1: Return to your app registration

 Return to the [Azure AD admin portal](https://aad.portal.azure.com/) and make sure you're logged in as the administrator of your development tenant.
-Click "Azure Active Directory" 1️⃣ and then "App Registrations" 2️⃣.
+Select "Azure Active Directory" 1️⃣ and then "App Registrations" 2️⃣.

 ![Return to your app registration](../Assets/03-001-AppRegistrationUpdate-1.png)